INN/Google-Analytics-Popular-Posts/docs/setup.md

 ![Google Analytics Popular Posts plugin in the dashboard](img/ga-popular-posts-settings.png)

 Click the "Connect to Google Analytics" button and select a Google account to be associated with this application.
-After connecting the Google account you'll return to the Settings screen, where you'll enter the Google Property View ID for the website.
+After connecting the Google account you'll return to the Settings screen.

+Press the "Save Changes" button, and move on to the next step:

 ---